Adrenal insufficiency: Treatment

+Stress dosing, also referred to as a sick-day dosing refers to the use of an additional temporary dose of corticosteroid medication, such as hydrocortisone or prednisolone, administered to people with primary or secondary adrenal insufficiency, to manage periods of heightened stress to the body such as at times of sickness, injury, surgery or pregnancy to reduce the risk of a potentially fatal adrenal crisis, which most frequently occurs during times of sickness or injury in people with known adrenal insufficiency.
+It achieves this by mimicking what the typical secretion of cortisol would be in people without adrenal insufficiency who are experiencing sickness or injury, in a similar manner to how medication regimens for patients for adrenal insufficiency often aim to mimic the body's circadian rhythm in relation to cortisol secretion.

 Prognosis

 Primary adrenal insufficiency predisposes to a higher risk of death, mostly due to infection, cardiovascular disease, and adrenal crisis.
 Delayed diagnosis can impair quality of life, and lack of treatment brings high mortality.
 However, with proper diagnosis, monitoring, and treatment, people with adrenal insufficiency can live normally.

 Epidemiology

 The most common cause of primary adrenal insufficiency (Addison's disease) overall is autoimmune adrenalitis.
 The prevalence of Addison's disease ranges from 5 to 221 per million in different countries.

 In children, congenital adrenal hyperplasia (CAH) is the most common cause of adrenal insufficiency, with an incidence of 1 in 14,200 live births.